• Skip to primary navigation

 1. Spotify

 Spotify is the number one choice for most music lovers.
 You can use Spotify for free for as long as you would like.
-Spotify has been the top choice for years now thanks to it’s selection, playlists and accessibility.
-Many users opt into paying for the premium plan for the skip options and to be able to directly play the songs they choose.
+Spotify has been the top choice for years now thanks to its selection, playlists, and accessibility.
+Many users opt to pay for the premium plan for the skip options and to be able to directly play the songs they choose.

-• Selection: While the free plan offers “Shuffle Play”, which allows you to search an artist or song and shuffle the channel that it plays on, the Premium plan comes equipped with unlimited skips and the ability to play whatever song your heart desires.
-The Premium also comes with the plus of being ads free!
+• Selection: While the free plan offers “Shuffle Play”, which allows you to search for an artist or song and shuffle the channel that it plays on, the Premium plan comes equipped with unlimited skips and the ability to play whatever song your heart desires.
+The Premium also comes with the plus of being ads-free!

 • Downloads: With Spotify Premium, you can download songs from the app while the free plan does not allow for this.

-• Compatibility: Spotify is iOS friendly, Windows 10 friendly as well as Android friendly
+• Compatibility: Spotify is iOS-friendly, Windows 10-friendly as well and Android-friendly

-• Availability: Spotify is ranked as partially global friendly, available in the US and some European countries, it is has not yet been made available across the globe.
+• Availability: Spotify is ranked as partially global friendly, available in the US and some European countries, but it has not yet been made available across the globe.

-Spotify Premium is our favorite choice that will appeal to most anyone.
-With fast streaming, downloads, a wide variety, and offline options all for the low cost of $10 a month, it’s a no brainer to jump on the Spotify bandwagon and bump your favorite tunes.
-No to mention it is compatible and easy to use not only with your software, but with your devices as well.
-The negative of this plan is that is not available in all countries so if you are traveling or planning to study abroad for a semester, you better check to see if your go to country is on the short list of Spotify availability.
+Spotify Premium is our favorite choice that will appeal to almost anyone.
+With fast streaming, downloads, a wide variety, and offline options all for the low cost of $10 a month, it’s a no-brainer to jump on the Spotify bandwagon and bump your favorite tunes.
+Not to mention it is compatible and easy to use not only with your software but with your devices as well.
+The negative of this plan is that is not available in all countries so if you are traveling or planning to study abroad for a semester, you better check to see if your go-to country is on the short list of Spotify availability.

 2. Apple Music

 Apple Music of course I had to throw in for our Apple product lovers.
 But even if it wasn’t just a nod to Apple, we’d include this one on our list.
-Apple music comes with lots of features and goodies, as well as an option for family plans where you can join multiple iTunes accounts.
-This streaming service also comes with a three month free trial that can be cancelled at any time.
+Apple Music comes with lots of features and goodies, as well as an option for family plans where you can join multiple iTunes accounts.
+This streaming service also comes with a three-month free trial that can be canceled at any time.

-• Price: After the free, three month trial, you have the option of several plans.
+• Price: After the free, three-month trial, you have the option of several plans.
 The first is specifically designed with students on a budget.
 The “Student Plan” for college students cuts the price of Apple Music in half to $4.99 a month.
 This makes the “Individual Plan” $9.99 and for just $5 more, you can create a “Family Plan” for $14.99.
-The Family Plan allows for you and five of your friends or family members to be on the same plan with you and share of iCloud Family sharing.
+The Family Plan allows for you and five of your friends or family members to be on the same plan with you and share iCloud Family.

 • Downloads: You can download as many songs as you would like to when you pay for any of the plans, and stream popular songs as often as you want.

 If you aren’t completely against Apple products and the software setup, then this service is a great option for you.
 Available across the world, and streaming millions of songs, it provides not just accessibility but compatibility and for the same low price as many of its competitors.
-And the best part is the Apple Music is ad-free, always!
+The best part is that Apple Music is ad-free, always!

 3. Pandora

-Pandora has been a long running favorite for radio play.
-Pandora music is found streaming in stores, in the home and even in your car.
-Just type in a genre, artist or song title and a radio station will pop up specifically chosen to include your choice as well as other music you may enjoy.
-Recently, Pandora unveiled it’s “on-Demand” option so that it plays not just as radio but as your personal selection of tracks.
-With a free version and low price for a paid plan, Pandora is great for listeners who enjoy the radio music atmosphere.
+Pandora has been a long-running favorite for radio play.
+Pandora music is found streaming in stores, in the home, and even in your car.
+Just type in a genre, artist, or song title, and a radio station will pop up specifically chosen to include your choice as well as other music you may enjoy.
+Recently, Pandora unveiled its “on-demand” option so that it plays not just as radio but as your personal selection of tracks.
+With a free version and a low price for a paid plan, Pandora is great for listeners who enjoy the radio music atmosphere.

 • Price: Pandora offers free radio plays, but this free plan comes with ads tacked on.
 You can upgrade to ad-free music for $5 but this is still the radio version.
 You can choose your plays individually for $10 a month ad-free, this option is called “On-demand”.